The First 48 Hours After a DUI | Getting Your Driver's License Back | Easing the Consequences of a DUI | Fighting a Mendocino DUI

 (2) According to Local Court Rule 18.8, the defendant may elect to have a trial by declaration of any charged infraction.
 You have the option to conduct some correspondence with the clerk and court by mail, but you must appear in court should the infraction require a mandatory appearance.
 This Trial by Declaration should be requested on or before the due date shown on your ticket.
 Your case will be decided without requiring that you appear in court.
 You must post full bail prior to the trial date, and enter a plea of not guilty.
 The Judicial Council forms that are needed can be downloaded using the following links: Instructions to Defendant, Request for Trial by Written Declaration, Request for New Trial, Local Form - Advisement of Rights and Plea of Not Guilty.
 These forms may also be obtained in person at the clerk's office, photocopied from the county law library, or by requesting the forms by mail.
 When requesting forms by mail, include a self-addressed, stamped envelope for the court to mail the forms to you.
 Send in the completed forms and any witness statements or exhibits with the full amount owed on your ticket, and a self-addressed, stamped envelope.
 You will be notified by mail of the judge's decision.

 Be sure to speak with a Mendocino County DUI attorney comfortably prior to the citation due date before making any decisions.
-You may find excellent self-help resources on how to fight effectively fight a traffic ticket by going to Jake's DUI Resources section, or click on Jake's How to Fight Traffic Tickets.
+You may find excellent self-help resources on how to fight effectively fight a traffic ticket by going to Ryan's DUI Resources section, or click on Ryan's How to Fight Traffic Tickets.

 Traffic School Alternative to Conviction/Points.
 If you have no realistic defenses to a traffic ticket, you may wish to elect traffic school during the time limit provided at the bottom of your original Mendocino County citation by asking for the traffic school alternative at the Mendocino County court.